manland/draw-my-project/README.md

 An int to indicate the number of node who can be found in a file.
 In most case, one file have one class declaration, but for minified files all dependencies are in one file, so you must set this number to -1.

+#### options.pathSeparator
+Type: `String`
+Default value: `/`

+A string value to indicate the path separator.
+Permit to aggregate same classes in the final graph.
+If `options.type === angularjs` and `options.sortByAngularType === true` all classes are grouped by service, factory, directive, controller or filter.

+#### options.sortByAngularType
+Type: `Boolean`
+Default value: `true`
+<i>Ignored if options.type is requirejs</i>

+A boolean value to indicate if classes must be grouped by service, factory, directive, controller or filter.

 #### options.title
 Type: `String`
 Default value: `Draw my project`